lprat/logstash-plugins/logstash-filter-sig/README.md

-# Logstash Plugin
+# Logstash Plugin Filter "SIG"

-Logstash plugin Filter "Sig" can help you to detect security threat in log by differents techniques:
+*Logstash plugin Filter "Sig" can help you to detect security threat in log by differents ways.*

+## Features

+* Drop first time False positive and noise events
+* Enrichissement event with database or/and send event to plugin enrsig for enrich event by active method (whois, ssl_check, nmap, ...)
-* Drop False positive and noise
+* Drop second time False positive and noise events (based on enrichissement informations)
-* Find new value in field
+* Check new value in field
-* BL REPUTATION check
-* IOC extracted of MISP by exemple
+* Check blacklist reputation
+* Check IOC in event (extracted on MISP)
-* SIG with some fonctionnality search
+* Check signatures with some fonctionnality:
-  * Each rule have:
+  * Rule compisition:
-    * a name: name of rule for report
+    * Name: name of rule for report
-    * a id: id use for correlation and change note
+    * ID: id use for correlate and change score
-    * a score (note): give score to signature, use for trigger alert or no
+    * Score (note): give score if matched (use score for triggered alert)
-    * a type: two type, one (1) is primary signature and two (2) is second signature.
-Second signature match only if a primary signature has before matched.
+    * Type: 2 types possibility, first is 'primary signature' and second is 'second signature'.
+Second signature match only if a primary signature matched before.
-    * ModeFP: true if false positive signature
+    * ModeFP: it's boolean variable for indicate if rule match 'false positive'
-    * extract (optionnal): use for extract data information which you are sure that threat, and put in IOC local database for detect in all next events.
+    * extract (optional): use for extract data informations if you are sure that threat, and put in IOC local database for detect in all next events.
-  * Each rule can to do multi search technique by event on field and value:
+    * Use multi-search techniques (you can use one or more techniques in one rule) by event on field and value:
-    * Field present and Field not present
+      * Check if field is present or field is not present
-    * Regexp
-    * Regexp not present
+      * Check Regexp if present or not present
-    * motif: motif must Array type and contains all possibility match
+      * Check motif (Array or String)
-    * Compare value field with another value field (string or numeric -- operator: ==, <, >, !=)
+      * Compare value field against another value field (string or numeric -- operator: ==, <, >, !=)
-    * Check size of string (length) operator: ==, <, >, !=
+      * Check size (length) of string in field with operator: ==, <, >, !=
-    * Check ipaddr (ex: 192.168.0.0/24) with operator: ==, !=
+      * Check ipaddr (ex: 192.168.0.0/24) in field with operator: ==, !=
-    * Check numeric value with operator: ==, !=, <, >
+      * Check numeric value in field with operator: ==, !=, <, >
-    * Check date value in relationship with time now + X, use operator: ==, <, >, !=
+      * Check date value in relationship with time now + X, with operator: ==, <, >, !=
       * Check date value if in hour, use operator: ==, <, >, !=
       * Check date value if in day (number day, ex: 0==sunday,1==monday), use operator: ==, <, >, !=
       * Check frequence on multi event
-      * use for brute force (ex: sig type 3times error auth in 60secondes, if detected not research before 3600 secondes)
+        * Can be used for brute force (ex: if 3 times auth error in 60 secondes,then don't research before 3600 secondes)
-      * use for correlation multi source with field value common (ex: ip) on events but different event type (squid and antivirus) (ex: sig type one error/detect on each type)
+        * Correlate multi-sources with same field value (ex: ip) on different events (ex: squid event IP DST == sysmon event IP DST)
-    * Check frequence on event second possibility use for correlation
+      * Check frequence on event
-* By databases of reference (before make with ES data contains clean logs -- script include) (new version of my project AEE [https://github.com/lprat/AEE])
+* Check event by compare with reference data (require to make reference database with ES when contains clean data) (it's new version of my project AEE [https://github.com/lprat/AEE])
-  * Check size, check regexp data, uniq value (ex: uniq value can be @timestamp because change everytime)
+  * Check size, check regexp form value, check if unique or determined list value (ex: don't be @timestamp because change everytime)
-  * Check link/relationship between not uniq (value) fields (idea inspired by tool PicViz).
+  * Check link/relationship between not signle/determined list value of fields (idea inspired by tool PicViz [http://picviz.com/]).
 Exemple on apache log page test.php return always 200 in all logs.
-The link/relationship val$
+The link/relationship value/field is "uri_page(test.php)<->return_code(200)"
-* Note/Score functionnality for change score (up or down) of alert with correlation IOC/multi SIG/REF match
+* Analys matched rules for adapt score of alert
-* By frequence but create alert not defined reason, just know log loading up and not normaly.
-You can select frequence on specifique event by filters
+* Fingerprint event according by rule for identify unique event & Drop fingerprint (false positive usage)
+* Check frequence on specifique event by filters.
+Alert not created on a specifique event, but it create new event.

+## Require

 This plugin use simhash for find around result and futur possibility check and correlation.